in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-vpc-security-groups-vs-nacl-comparison.md

 |Evaluation | Traffic allowed if there is a matching rule        | Rules are prioritized.
 Matching rule with highest priority wins.          |

 ## Scenario: EC2 instance cannot be accessed from internet

+How do you debug this?
+An EC2 instance cannot be accessed from internet.

 ![](/images/aws/00-icons/nacl.png)
 ![](/images/aws/00-icons/subnet.png)
 ![](/images/aws/00-icons/securitygroup.png)
 ![](/images/aws/00-icons/ec2.png)
 ![](/images/aws/00-icons/elasticip.png)

+Here are the things to check:
 - Does the EC2 instance have a public IP address or an Elastic IP address assigned?
 - Check the network access control list (ACL) for the subnet.
 Is inbound and outbound traffic allowed from your IP address to the port?
 - Check the route table for the subnet.
 Is there a route to the internet gateway?